AGCoL

 Hit-Gene Details

 The example below shows the two genes that are connected by the hit-wire.
-For the gene popup: the exons are numbered differently; this is due to differences between NCBI and Ensembl annotation files.
+For the gene popups, the exons are numbered differently; this is due to differences between NCBI and Ensembl annotation files.

 2d-desc